andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 <h4 class="article-subheader">Andy Meet Aspen, Aspen Meet Zane</h4>
-At the start of rehearsals Mark had us write our name on a few of our props for the performance.
+At the start of rehearsals Mark instructed us to write our name on a few of our props.
 Since I routinely wake up in the morning and choose silliness I write A<span class="flip-h">N</span>DY like our best good pal Woody sports 'neath his cowboy boot.